GardensKeukenhofTransport

 Card readers are outside – this one is for arriving passengers

 Note, at peak hours there can be long queue lines waiting for the 852 bus at both Amsterdam and Keukenhof.
-The bus also allows standing passengers so you may not always get a seat!
+The bus also allows standing passengers so you may not always get a seat – particularly on the return leg!

 For this reason we recommend to opt for the shuttle coaches (mentioned above) instead.